-It is important that you are a self-starter who is able to manage your own time and work independently, as well as in a team; you will also have a keen interest in learning an engineering trade within the nuclear industry.
+It is important that you are a self-starter who can manage your own time and work independently, as well as in a team; you will also have a keen interest in learning an engineering trade within the nuclear industry.

 As an integral part of your apprenticeship your progress will be monitored and assessed against the Apprenticeship requirements.
 You will compile an evidence folder, demonstrating your areas of learning with accredited certificates of completion for elements of your training.
-You will undertake knowledge and skills assessments where you will be expected to clearly demonstrate your capability to perform as a Pipefitter Apprentice.
+You will undertake knowledge, skills and behaviour assessments where you will be expected to clearly demonstrate your capability to perform as a Pipefitter Apprentice.

 Where will my training be delivered?

-1st Year – training is delivered at the local training provider.
+1st Year – training is delivered at our local of-site training facility.

 2nd, 3rd & 4th Years – Site placement in central workshops at Sellafield.